 It is important to understand the differences between modelling carried out for compliance assessment purposes, and that carried out for Local Air Quality Management.
 National air quality modelling for the UK focuses on two components: pollutant concentrations at background locations, on a 1x1 km grid square basis, and roadside pollutant concentrations, at four metres from the kerb of urban major road links.
 By contrast, Local Air Quality Management (LAQM) modelling is different in scope, purpose and methodology from the national modelling and will usually output contour plots showing dispersion away from the source, on a fine resolution grid.
-The level of detail and resolution of LAQM modelling is therefore much greater in order to focus on local exposure and hotspots.
+The level of detail and resolution of LAQM modelling is therefore much greater in order to focus on local exposure and hotspots, and does not necessarily meet the requirements for air quality assessment under the Directives.
 See Section 3.5 for more details on the modelling carried out for compliance assessment.